RaghavaAlajangi/DCscope/docs/sec_qg_export_data.rst

 ==========================

 Why are not all features selected automatically?
 And why does exporting data take very long when I click on *select all* before?
-    By default, Shape-Out only selects those features that are readily available.
+    By default, DCscope only selects those features that are readily available.
-    Some features, such as volume, have to be computed by Shape-Out before they can be exported.
+    Some features, such as volume, have to be computed by DCscope before they can be exported.
 The computation of features always happens for the **entire** dataset (not only for the features that you are exporting).
 Thus, even if you only export ~500 events, data export can take very long if the input file is large.
 This is also the reason why data export only takes long the first time you export from a dataset.
-Note that **you are not losing any feature data when you are exporting with the default settings**, unless you are exporting to .fcs or .tsv files, because Shape-Out can also compute missing features after opening the exported files.
+Note that **you are not losing any feature data when you are exporting with the default settings**, unless you are exporting to .fcs or .tsv files, because DCscope can also compute missing features after opening the exported files.